nahara7/nahara7/README.md

 Hi, I'm Nahara.
 I love coffee, cats, and music. :coffee: :musical_score: When I'm not coding im usually painting.
 I love collaborating and I'm open to all types of projects !

 Languages and Tools:
-  python, java, tensorflow, linux...
+  java, spring-boot, python,  tensorflow...,

-Interests: Crypto, AI/ML, neurosci, OpenSource...
+Interests: Sustainability and Agriculture, Crypto, AI/ML, OpenSource...

 <!--
 **nahara7/nahara7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.